 The current way networks are built is no longer sustainable.
-A new approach is necessary, one that is more open and easily places the computing capacity needed for a set of services, to where best located.
+A new approach is necessary, one that's more open and easily places the computing capacity needed for a set of services, to where best located.
 The end user experience drives the perceived value of your services and is directly related to how the network performs and how the required latency is achieved.
-Building the foundation for Edge Computing requires you to consider many factors which influence your services architecture.
+Building the foundation for edge computing requires you to consider many factors which influence your services architecture.

 Low latency benefits many types of services towards a good user experience.
 Low latency isn’t equivalent to close proximity.
 A properly designed IP network supports low latency while supporting optimal economics.
 Interesting locations for edge computing include metro data centers and repurposed central offices or public exchanges, not cell sites.
 In the enterprise environment, an enterprise’s locations might be the optimal locations.

 At this stage in the evolution of edge computing, infrastructure use cases dominate the requirements for edge computing nodes and associated activities.
 Meanwhile, you also need to develop your business model and partner ecosystems.
 Standardizing on an operational environment will help you achieve your objectives.
 An entire edge computing platform can be designed based on a NaaS business model in which APIs are essential, plus the necessary software that controls and manages the platform and supports your ecosystem.